wjenh/pidp1-mods/IOTs/Type23Drum/README.txt

 IMPORTANT: the loader MUST be assembled with the -r switch to macro1 to make it a pure rim loader.
 If not, it will fail.

+rotate.mac is a fairly useless cute special loader that rotates thru up to 3 differnt programs from the drum, switching every minute.
+Readin the rim file.
+It will halt so you can set the test switches to the programs you want to run.
+Each 6 bits specify a drum track, 000000-011111, or 0 - 31.
+The high bit is ignored.
+So, switches 0-5 are one prog, 6-11 another, and 12-17 the last.
+The programs are actually cycled from low selection to high.
+Naturally, the selected program can't halt, although if it does it can be continued.
+However, that kind of spoils the effect.
+Press continue and it will cycle every minute.

+IMPORTANT: this also uses IOT_32, the timesharing clock, for the 1 minute interrupt.
+If not, it will fail.